Put Your Hearts Up: After release

-In a 2012 interview she said, "'Put Your Hearts Up' is the first single because it has a great message and, in some people’s opinion, is the best option for a newcomer, most commercial, yeah.
-You know, it screams 'newbie coming to town'.
-It’s kind of my, like, not like 'Genie In A Bottle', but it's my first single that is somewhat different and somewhat going with the flow for now."

 In an interview on Kidd Kraddick in the Morning she said, "It was a learning experience for sure.
 Sonically it's just not my vibe.
 I think it would've been a great hit song for somebody else maybe, but it's just not what I like to sing.
 It's a bubblegum pop record for sure, and I like to sing stuff that's a little more soulful.
 I love pop music, I'm a huge pop music fan, but I just didn't think that that record was right for me."
 In an interview published in the August 2013 issue of Seventeen, Grande said, "It was bubblegum pop, which isn't me, but it was something I thought my fans wanted."